A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Experiments

 \subsection{Discussion}

-Figure~\ref{fig:timeline} compares the seed sets that CELF selected under the LT and PT models for a budget of $k=20$ on the Facebook network.
+Figure~\ref{fig:timeline} compares the seed sets that CELF selected under the LT and PT models for a budget of \(k=20\) for the Facebook network.
 The first column lists the LT seeds, whereas the second lists the PT seeds.
 Lines connect the vertices common to both seed sets.
-This graph shows that solving the IM problem under the PT model results in a different answer than under the LT model, providing a key distinction of the former to separate itself from the latter.
+This graph shows that solving the IM problem under PT yields different seed sets than LT, highlighting a key distinction between the models.
 The models agree on most early selections (those with the largest marginal gains), but diverge more and more in ordering and in selection as the iteration proceeds.
-From step~8 onward, PT introduces vertices (e.g.,1215) that never appear in the LT list, indicating that amplification can elevate otherwise secondary nodes.
+From step~8 onward, PT introduces vertices (e.g., 1215) that never appear in the LT list, indicating that amplification can elevate otherwise secondary nodes.
 Conversely, several LT‑specific vertices never surface under PT.
 Because PT applies an additive effect to edge weights rather than a diminishing one, these omissions imply that other vertices experience larger marginal‑gain increases and overtake them in priority.
+We also observe that the PT model’s seed selection tends to favor nodes embedded within denser regions of the network, where local clustering and mutual reinforcement create more opportunities for amplification compared to nodes with large but sparsely connected neighborhoods.
+This behavior arises because the PT process implicitly places greater value on a node’s in-degree, reflecting the cumulative pressure it can receive from active neighbors rather than solely on out-degree, as in traditional LT and IC models.
 Table \ref{tab:timeline} presents the ordered lists in compact form.